1bengardner/toshes-quest-ii-converter/README.md

 This standalone version of the converter requires that all dependent modules exist in the same directory as `Converter.py`.
 This is so that when the resulting `Converter.exe` is run, it is able to unpickle the data in your character into their original types.

-On Windows, you can use the included `mklinks.bat` to speed up linking the required modules from your game source directory.
+On Windows, you can use the included [mklinks.bat](mklinks.bat) to speed up linking the required modules from your game source directory.

+If you don't want to copy all the modules over or move `Converter.py` to the game source directory, you can include in your setup script `sys.path.insert(0, "<path-to-game-directory>")`.

 Use py2exe to turn the converter script into an executable, with the help of a py2exe setup script.